What is Capital Market?

 - Commercial Bank, financial institutions, insurance companies, business corporations, and retirement funds are the major suppliers of funds in the capital markets.

 It is a market where buyers and sellers interact and transact.
-Though it performs functions similar to the money market, it is different in the sense that it deals usually with long-term securities.
+Though it performs functions similar to the money market, it is different in the sense that it usually deals with long-term securities.
 It is an organized and well-regulated market and has the power to move savings from a less productive means to a route where there is a need for capital and where capital is also rewarded.
 Though it may be very risky in terms of providing significant fixed returns periodically, it is very much preferred because of the anticipation of a long term propitious performance.

-This has been a guide to the capital market and its meaning.
+This article has been a guide to the capital market and its meaning.
 Here we discuss its functions, types of the capital market along with advantages and disadvantages.
 You can learn more about financing from the following articles –